Coarse median algebras: The intrinsic geometry of coarse median spaces and their intervals: A Categorical viewpoint

+Where we need to keep track of $C, \rho$ we will refer to $f$ as a $(C,\rho)$-coarse median algebra homomorphism.

-When $C$ can be taken to be $1$ then $\mu({f(a),f(b),f(c)})_Y= f(\mu(a,b,c)_X)$, and $f$ is a morphism of ternary algebras.
-In particular when $X$ and $Y$ are median algebras and $C=1$, $f$ is a morphism of median algebras, and the second condition requires that $f$ is also a coarse map in the geometric sense.
-From the algebraic point of view one would not expect the second condition to be required, however, without this condition the composition of coarse median algebra maps would not in general yield another coarse median algebra map (cf. Remark \ref{composition of morphisms}).
-The proof that, with this definition, composition behaves as required relies again on the comparability of the induced metric with the cardinality of intervals:
+Note that the requirement of ``finite-to-$1$" is analogous to properness in the definition of coarse map.
+When $C$ can be taken to be $1$ then $\mu({f(a),f(b),f(c)})_Y= f(\mu(a,b,c)_X)$ and $f$ is a homomorphism of ternary algebras.
+In particular if $X$ and $Y$ are median algebras and $C=1$ then $f$ is a homomorphism of median algebras and the second and third conditions require that $f$ is also a coarse map in the geometric sense.
+From the algebraic point of view one would not expect the latter conditions to be required, however without them the composition of coarse median algebra homomorphisms would not in general yield another coarse median algebra homomorphism (cf. Remark \ref{composition of morphisms}).